debate-map/app/README.md

 		* 2.1.1\) Help the namespace to get deleted, by editing its manifest to no longer have any "finalizers", as [shown here](https://stackoverflow.com/a/52012367).
 		* 2.1.2\) Reset the whole Kubernetes cluster. (eg. using the Docker Desktop UI)
 * 3\) If the list of images/containers gets annoyingly long, see the [docker-trim](#docker-trim) module.
+* 4\) If you had previously installed docker through one approach (eg. rancher desktop), but then want to switch to another (eg. docker engine), this can cause subtle conflicts.
+It is recommended to fully uninstall the previous installation before installing the new one.

 </details>